Azuki Bean Shiratama with Matcha Sauce

-Fill a bowl with water.
+Fill a bowl with water and set aside.
 Pour 800 ml of water into a pot, and bring to a boil over medium heat.
-When the water comes to a boil, gently press your finger into the center of each dumpling to flatten it somewhat, then add to the boiling water.
-When the dumplings begin to float, continue to boil for another min.
+When the water comes to a boil, gently press your finger into the center of each dumpling to flatten, then add to the boiling water.
+Once the dumplings begin to float to the top, continue to boil for one more minute.

 Use a mesh skimmer or a slotted spoon to remove the shiratama dumplings, and place them in the bowl of water.
 Let rest in the water for about 1 min to cool, then strain.

-In a microwave-safe bowl, mix together the matcha green tea powder, sugar, and potato starch, then add 2 tbsp of boiling water and stir to dissolve the other ingredients.
-Microwave uncovered at 600 W for about 20 sec, then remove and stir.
-Microwave for an additional 10 sec, then remove and stir again.
+In a microwave-safe bowl, mix together the matcha, sugar, and potato starch, then add 2 tbsp of boiling water to dissolve.
+Microwave uncovered at 600 W for about 20 seconds.
+Stir, then microwave for an additional 10 seconds.
+Stir again.

-To prevent lumps from forming, first mix together the dry matcha green tea powder, sugar, and potato starch, then add the boiling water.
+To prevent lumps from forming, mix together the dry matcha, sugar, and potato starch first, then add the boiling water.

-To serve, place the shiratama dumplings on a serving dish and add boiled azuki beans and matcha sauce on top.
+To serve, place the shiratama dumplings on a serving dish and top with boiled azuki beans and matcha sauce.